XIRR Calculator for SIP, Lumpsum & Portfolio (3-in-1 Tool) – Accurate & Free

 ₹0

-What is XIRR (Extended Internal Rate of Return)?
+About XIRR (Extended Internal Rate of Return)?

 The Extended Internal Rate of Return (XIRR) is the single most accurate metric for calculating the annualized return on an investment portfolio or a single asset where cash flows occur at irregular intervals and on varying dates.